-12 "Article 105: The primary objective of the ESCB shall be to maintain price stability.
+8 'Article 105: The primary objective of the ESCB shall be to maintain price stability.
 Without prejudice to the objective of price stability, the ESCB shall support the general economic policies in the Community with a view to contributing to the achievement of the objectives of the Community as laid down in Article 2.
-The ESCB shall act in accordance with the principle of an open market economy with free competition, favouring an efficient allocation of resources, and in compliance with the principles set out in Article 3a."
+The ESCB shall act in accordance with the principle of an open market economy with free competition, favouring an efficient allocation of resources, and in compliance with the principles set out in Article 3a'.
 (Treaty on European Union, Official Journal C 191, 29 July 1992).

-a term that Alvin Hansen once coined, is all too real.
-13 Such a phase would be selfdestabilizing, since deflation would induce even more money hoarding, less aggregate demand and further deflation.
+with money and kept the interest rate at a level of about zero since 1997, following the bursting of its own real estate bubble in 1990, shows that the risk of secular stagnation, to use a term that Alvin Hansen (1938) once coined, is all too real.
+Such a phase would be self-destabilising, since deflation would induce even more money hoarding, less aggregate demand and further deflation.